 \begin{restatable}[$k$-Rainbow Set]{definition}{RainbowSet} Let~$\chi : [n] \rightarrow [k]$ be a $k$-coloring.
 A set~$S\subseteq[n]$ is called a \emph{$k$-rainbow set} with respect to $\chi$, if $\One_S \cdot \chi_\ell \ge 1$ for all $\ell \in [k]$.
 If a subset~$P \subseteq S$ is a $k$-rainbow set with respect to~$\chi$, then so is~$S$. \end{restatable}

 Second, consider a $k$-coloring~$\chi$ where each element is randomly colored in one of the~$k$ colors.
 Due to the sparsity~$t$, the random coloring of all elements in~$S \in \Ss$ is only dependent on a few other sets.
-Since the sets are large in comparison to the number of dependencies, the probability of a set being a rainbow set in a random coloring is high and we can apply \emph{Lov\'{a}sz Local Lemma}.
+Since the sets are large in comparison to the number of dependencies, the probability of a set being a rainbow set in a random coloring is high and we can apply the \emph{Lov\'{a}sz Local Lemma (LLL)}.

-\begin{lemma}[Constructive Lov\'asz Local Lemma \cite{MoserT10}] Let $\mathcal X$ be a finite set of mutually independent random variables in a probability space and $\A$ a finite set of events determined by these variables.
-For any $A\in \A$, let $\Gamma_{\A}(A)$ be the set of events $A'\in \A$ where $A, A'$ depend on at least one common variable.
-If there exists an assignment $x : \A \mapsto (0, 1)$ such that
+\begin{lemma}[Symmetric Constructive Lov\'asz Local Lemma \cite{MoserT10, sason2026lovaszlocallemmafundamentals}] Let $\mathcal X$ be a finite set of mutually independent random binary variables in a probability space.
+Let $\A$ be a finite set of events determined by these variables.
+Let $p\in [0,1]$ and $d\in\mathbb N$ such that $\Pr(A) \le p$ for all~$A\in \A$ and every $A\in \A$ depends on at most $d$ other events $A'\in \A$.

 If $ep(d+1) \le 1$, then there is a non-zero probability that none of the bad events occur.
 Moreover, there exists a randomized algorithm that computes such an realization of random variables in expected time polynomial in $|\mathcal X|$ and $|\A|$. \end{lemma}